Special Issue: Selected Papers from the 2006 Conference of the Society for the Study of American Women Writers

 In her typical, thorough style, Marshall adds to her citation of Elizabeth’s 1823 letter an explanation of the British origins of both club and name, referring to two recent studies of nineteenth-century American literary salons and reading circles by Susan Branson and Mary Kelley.
 Being an Account of the Flowers by Themselves, her Christianity in the Kitchen, and her novel Juanita; Sophia’s “Cuba Journal,” her joint journal with Nathaniel, her Civil War letters, and her Notes in England and Italy, Elizabeth’s Record of a School, “A Vision,” “Primeval Man,” and Lectures in the Training Schools for Kindergartners; and the sisters’ extensive correspondence and various collaborative projects.
 Reinventing the Peabody Sisters will be useful to those studying nineteenthcentury American women writers in particular and American literature more generally; the range of approaches and sources consulted suggests rich possibilities for future work.

-“Review of Angela Vietto’s Women and Authorship in Revolutionary America.”
+Women and Authorship in Revolutionary America by Angela Vietto

 Lisa M. Logan, University of Central Florida